-Step 3: Targets and Indicators
+Step 3: Targets and indicators

-Once a set of goals and objectives has been established in accordance with the agreed vision, it will be important to set Targets and Indicators (KPIs).Setting sustainability targets is fundamental when developing a sustainable freight transport strategy.
+Once a set of goals and objectives has been established in accordance with the agreed vision, it will be important to set targets and indicators (KPIs).Setting sustainability targets is fundamental when developing a sustainable freight transport strategy.
 Targets help define, in specific and measurable terms, the desired outcomes of the strategy.
 They should be incorporated into a vision statement to contribute to a "SMART" objective.
 As shown below, a vision or a vision statement can have multiple goals and each goal can have many objectives.
 At the same time, each objective can be linked to multiple targets and each target could be linked to various KPIs.
 Developing targets and indicators needs to be undertaken concurrently with the formulation of objectives.
 Where targets and indicators are developed in isolation from the objectives, there is a risk that the indicators start to drive rather than support the decision-making process.

 Translating Vision into Goals, Objectives, Targets and Key Performance Indicators